The Trees at Keele

 Trees vary in breadth but invariably have a straight trunk up to 30m in this area.
 The branches, which are arranged in whorls around the trunk, are not produced annually and growth can stop for the winter.
 Lower branches can fall off the trunk leaving scars.
 This gives the tree a distinctive domed shape (the tree illustrated is at Hodnet Hall, UK).
 The leaves are thick and leathery with very sharp tips.
 The female cones can be some 15cm across, ripening in two years.
 The nuts look rather like Brazil nuts.

-Location : One young tree by the library; compartment 30E; square M9.
+Location : One tree by the library; square M9; tag 1019.
+Planted in 2004 to commemorate the Arboretum launch.